msjimc/AgileStructure/guide/deletion.md

 Figure 8

-As stated above, the variant had perviously been identified as:
+As stated above, the variant had previously been identified as:
  __chr7:146,534,699_146,611,541del__
  in the hg19 reference build, and the annotation can be seen to closely match this result: